gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/non-tutorials/extra/create-GRO-python.rst

     From left to right, the sulfide ion (:math:`\text{SO}_4^{2-}`), the sodium ion (:math:`\text{Na}^{+}`), and the water molecules (:math:`\text{H}_2\text{O}`).
-Oxygen atoms are in red, hydrogen atoms in white, sodium atom in blue, and sulfur atom in yellow.
+Oxygen atoms are in red, hydrogen atoms in white, sodium atoms in blue, and sulfur atoms in yellow.
 The fourth massless point (MW) of the water molecule is not visible.

 Creating the GRO file